MicrosoftDocs/azure-stack-docs/azure-stack/operator/protect-virtual-machines.md

   :::image type="content" source="media/protect-virtual-machines/resource-output.png" alt-text="Screenshot of PowerShell command output." lightbox="media/protect-virtual-machines/resource-output.png":::

   - Before running re-protect for Linux VMs, ensure that the certificate of the Site Recovery service is trusted on the Linux VMs that you want to re-protect.
-This unblocks the VM registration with the Site Recovery service, which is required by re-protection.
+This trust unblocks the VM registration with the Site Recovery service, which re-protection requires.

   For Ubuntu/Debian VMs: